 There’s a whole lot of talking about yourself that goes on in an interview.
-One of the most stressful parts might be when a recruiter or prospective boss asks you to tell them about your strengths and weaknesses.
+It’s a barrage of “I”s and “me”s that would be inappropriate in so many other contexts.
+And one of the most stressful spotlights on you might come when a recruiter or prospective boss asks you to tell them about your strengths and especially when they ask about your weaknesses.

 You’re bound to hear, “What would you say is one of your weaknesses?” or “What’s your greatest strength?” or both in virtually every hiring process you’ll ever go through.
 While that might be frustrating—really, every time?!—it also means that you can anticipate the questions and craft thoughtful answers that will impress the interviewer.

-“All interviews are about getting to know somebody,” says Muse career coach Angela Smith, founder of Loft Consulting.
+Interviews are fundamentally about getting to know you, says Muse career coach Angela Smith, founder of Angela Smith Consulting.
 “I know some people feel like the interview is trying to trip them up or put them in an awkward position, but at the end of the day it’s really about getting to know the person so that you can make the best decision that you can,” she adds.
 “When I ask those questions, that’s where I’m coming from.”

-In this case, the actual strengths and weaknesses you bring up probably matter less than how you talk about them.
+The actual strengths and weaknesses you bring up probably matter less than how you talk about them.
 “I’ve done a ton of interviews over the years and when pressed for it, I can’t really remember the answers,” Smith says.
-That doesn’t mean the questions aren’t important at all, it’s just that what an interviewer is evaluating likely goes deeper than which specific strength or weakness you cite.
+That doesn’t mean the questions aren’t important at all, it’s just that what an interviewer is evaluating likely goes deeper.
 They’re trying to understand what kind of employee you’d be and how you’d carry yourself in the role.

 “For me it’s: Are they honest?
 Do they have self-awareness?
 Can they own their stuff in a professional and mature way?
 Is this someone that we can have growth and development conversations with?
 Are they going to hit a wall [when] it comes to giving them feedback?”
 Smith says.
 “How they answer that question really tells me the answer to all of those other things—and those are the things that matter.”

-One of the most important things to get right when talking about your strengths and weaknesses in an interview setting is honesty.
-It might sound trite, but it’s also true.
-An answer that sounds genuine and authentic will impress, while one that sounds generic, calculated, exaggerated, or humblebraggy will do the opposite.
+It might sound trite, but it’s also true: An answer that sounds genuine and authentic will impress, while one that sounds generic, calculated, exaggerated, or humblebraggy will do the opposite.

-A boss doesn’t want to hire someone who can’t recognize and own what they bring to the table as well as what they need to work on.
+A boss doesn’t want to hire someone who can’t recognize and own what they bring to the table and what they need to work on.
 You’ll be a better employee if you can understand and leverage your strengths and acknowledge and learn from your weaknesses.
 So you want to show in the interview that you’re capable of that kind of self-reflection.

 “Anytime you can have a real-life example or a concrete example, it’s a good idea.
 It just helps to contextualize the response a little bit,” Smith says.
 “We just understand concepts and situations better with a story.
 So if you can tell a story that supports your thesis, then it’s always helpful.”